qp5/FONT/README.md

-FONT Sans font — Make your Type style cool.<br>
+FONT Sans — Make your Type style cool.
 - also includes 2 outline fonts.<br><br>

 If you create fonts, please join this project. <br><br>